Coronavirus 2019 (COVID-19) Information

 Phased Re-Opening Plan for the Courts

 The Judicial Branch has released the State of Maine Judicial Branch COVID-19 Phased Management Plan.
 The plan creates a five-phased process for reopening Maine Courts and is based on the most recent scientific data available from the Maine Center for Disease Control (CDC) and Prevention and stakeholder input.
+The plan was updated on July 2 to increase the maximum capacity of courtrooms and common areas to 50 people so long as social distancing can be practiced, beginning in Phase 3.
 Read the Plan.

 Stakeholders Advisory Group